octogen-ai/shop-catalog-tools/README.md

 ```

 This script will:
+1. Check for required Python dependencies
+2. Automatically discover and process catalogs from Google Cloud Storage.
+The first time this happens, it may take a minute.
-1. Install all necessary frontend dependencies
+3. Install all necessary frontend dependencies
-2. Build the Svelte application
+4. Build the Svelte application
-3. Start the Vite development server
+5. Start the Vite development server
-4. Start the FastAPI backend server
+6. Start the FastAPI backend server

 Once running, you can access the application at `http://localhost:5173` in your browser.

 To stop the application, press `Ctrl+C` in the terminal.

+## Automatic Catalog Discovery and Processing

+The application now features automatic catalog discovery and processing at startup:

+1. When the application starts, it will:
+   - Automatically discover available catalogs in Google Cloud Storage
+   - Process missing catalogs before starting the servers
+   - Display a status message showing progress

+2. This ensures that:
+   - All catalogs are available when the UI loads
+   - No manual intervention is required to process catalogs
+   - The application is immediately usable with all available data

+This feature eliminates the need to manually run processing scripts for each catalog.

 ## Using the Frontend